Rule 506-c Accredited Investor Offerings, Regulation D Securities Lawyers

 It is advisable for companies to provide prospective purchasers with offering materials drafted with the assistance of counsel, that describe the terms of the company, its operations, management, investment and risks.
 Providing transparency to investors through complete and accurate disclosures will protect the company and allow investors to make informed investment decisions about the offering.

 The Securities and Exchange Commission (“SEC”) requires that companies using Rule 506(c) take steps to reasonably verify that all purchasers of securities are accredited investors.
-Companies conducting direct accredited crowdfunding offerings often create an opt-in feature on their websites which pre-qualifies accredited investors who seek to view offering materials.
+Companies conducting Rule 506(c) offerings often create an opt-in feature on their websites which pre-qualifies accredited investors who seek to view offering materials.
 Prior to accepting funds from a pre-qualified investor, the company must take additional steps to reasonably verify accredited investor status.
 This can be done by the company or a verification service if the issuer has a reasonable basis to rely on the third party’s verification.

 The SEC has provided a nonexclusive list of acceptable verification methods for offerings under Rule 506(c).
 One method is to obtain written confirmation from a securities lawyer, registered broker-dealer, an SEC-registered investment adviser or a certified public accountant that such person or entity has taken reasonable steps within the prior ninety days to verify that an investor is an accredited investor.
 An issuer’s reliance on these third parties satisfies the verification requirement in Rule 506(c).
-Under these circumstances, the issuer can rely on the third party verification of accredited investor status without independent verification.
+Under these circumstances, the issuer can rely on the third party verification of accredited investor status.
 The SEC has stated, that an issuer may also rely on other parties to complete the verification of accredited- investor status, if the third party takes reasonable steps to verify that the investors are accredited investors, and has determined that such purchasers are, in fact, accredited investors, and the issuer has a reasonable basis to rely upon such verification.

 More information about third party verification providers can be found here.